 I often feel this way when I pass groups of strangers, speaking a language that is completely foreign to me, and realise just how incredibly big the world is.
 We all have a life that is full of different connections, memories and possibilities.
 That’s sonder.

-The internet suggest this may not be a real word, either way, the concept is beautiful.
+The internet suggests this may not be a real word, either way, the concept is beautiful.

 Definition: Wandering alone.
 A solitary adventurer who travels or wanders the globe.